Oral Health Instructions for Partial Denture Patients

 - Partial dentures should be left out of the mouth for a portion of each day in order for the oral tissues to remain healthy.
 The easiest time for this to be done is at night while sleeping.
 Partial dentures should be placed in a cup of water when they are out of the mouth.

-- For cleansing the partial denture, a soft brush that can reach all areas of the dentures should be used along with mild facial soap to insure clean, odor-free and bacteria-free dentures.
+- For cleansing the partial denture, a soft brush that can reach all areas of the dentures should be used along with mild facial soap to insure clean, odor-free, and bacteria-free dentures.
 Do not use harsh abrasives.
 Mouth wash can then be used to rid the partial dentures of any soapy taste.
 Occasionally, you may freshen the partial denture with the various store-bought cleaning agents; such as Efferdent, Kleenite, etc. NEVER PLACE THE DENTURE IN HOT WATER.
-Placing the partial denture in hot water may cause warping of the material.
+Placing the partial denture in hot water may cause the warping of the material.

 - A very soft toothbrush should be used to thoroughly clean, as well as massage, the oral tissues.
 Damage to these tissues may occur if a hard bristle brush is used.
 A wet washcloth wrapped around the index finger is an excellent adjunct for this tissue cleansing/massage.
 The tissue cleaning can also stimulate blood circulation.